MiaZ1234/Futures-Trend-Analysis-Trend-Following-Strategy-Backtest/README.md

 The project is implemented primarily in Python.

-Core libraries include:
+Core libraries include **NumPy, pandas, Matplotlib, SciPy, Numba, and PyArrow**.

-- NumPy
-- pandas
-- Matplotlib
-- SciPy
-- Numba
-- PyArrow

 Install the required dependencies with: